Measurement of scintillation efficiency for nuclear recoils in liquid argon: Results

 \section{Results}

 The scintillation efficiency for nuclear recoils in liquid argon has been measured relative to electronic recoils for nuclear recoil energies from 10 keVr to 250 keVr.
 The scintillation efficiency values found at each of the recoil angles can be found in Table~\ref{table:error_table} and are plotted in Fig.~\ref{fig:quench}.
 The ratio of the nuclear recoil scintillation response to the electronic recoil response is \LeffErr~for recoils above 20 keVr.
-The bin to bin correlation coefficient of the scintillation efficiency for the nuclear recoils above 20 keVr was 0.41.
 An observed upturn in the scintillation efficiency below 20 keVr is currently unexplained.
 The scintillation efficiency for nuclear recoils should also have some dependence on any applied electric fields and this is a topic for further research.